paleobot/pbot-dev/Field definitions/Reference node fields.md

 * Considerations: Need to figure out what instcoll means.
 Also, we should talk through how this works with our private workbenches.
 Will it be easy to have one “Ellen’s unpublished work” that gets tagged for everything on my private workbench and then when it is time to make the collection/OTU/etc. public, I just make the new reference and replace?
 I think so…

 ## Optional fields:

-### Second author
-* PBot: create a relationship with one person node
-* dwc:
-* Info:
-* Entry type: select person node- possible to start typing and then have auto-fill-in?
-Needs to be an easy way to accommodate adding a new person node if there is not already one created.
-* Considerations: PBDB does not require for single-author papers, but does for papers with more than one author- hence this being under optional.
-See longer comment under Other Authors.
-Do we include second author as separate entity or just incorporate into “Otherauthors” comment field?

-### Other authors
-* PBot: otherAuthors (suggested)
-* dwc:
-* Info: PBDB Tips: List the third, fourth, fifth, etc. authors in order, initials first.
-Comma separators are optional.
-The word “and” before the last author is optional and not recommended.
-PBot may want to consider whether or not asking for first name to be spelled out is beneficial.
-Also, if the format used here is suitable for parsing into other formats for reports etc.
-* Entry type: string
-* Considerations: This will be the fastest for data entry, and we are not looking to be able to provide complete bibliographies or to be a reference manager (e.g., find everything that Ellen Currano is an author on).
-First author, title, and year will be sufficient to create unique references.

 ### Serial name
 * PBot: TBD